mongodb/docs/mongodb/source/reference/glossary.rst

    Sharded
       See :term:`shard` and :term:`sharding`.

+   shard cluster
+      A collection of MongoDB instances with a dataset partitioned or ":term:`sharded`" among a set of nodes.

    mongod
       ``mongod`` is the daemon that runs MongoDB database instances.
+See ":doc:`/reference/mongod`" for more
+      information.

    mongos
-      ``mongos`` is a routing and load balancing process that provides an interface between an application and ``mongod`` instances in :term
+      ``mongos`` is a routing and load balancing process that provides an interface between an application and ``mongod`` instances in a :term:`shard cluster`.
+See ":doc:`/reference/mongos`" for more information.

    mongo
       The MongoDB Shell.
 Mongo connects to the :term:`mongod`